ElijaRock/git-guide/README.md

 # Git Guide
-#### A comprehensive guide to using git as a version control system.
+#### A comprehensive and simple beginner guide to using git as a version control system.

 ## Part 1: What is Git and why use it?

-In the below image, the graph is read from top to bottom.
-Each dot represents a "commit" which is sort of like uploading your progress onto the current branch and adding a message of what changes have been made.
+Don't worry about all of the details right away; everything will be explained later throughout the guide.
+The below image is a basic representation of a git tree (read from top to bottom).
+Each dot represents a *commit* which is sort of like saving your work in its current state.
+You can always revert to a previous commit if you make a mistake and lose your progress.

+This commit is done to a *branch*.
+Think of branches as a slightly different version of the project.
+For example, you might want to have a `stable` branch that gets updated infrequently in order to have a stable version of the code.
+Then a `testing` branch can be used to test and implement new features.

+The commits in the image contain messages informing the team about the purpose of that commit.
+While commit messages are not required, it is considered bad practice to leave them out.

 ![Example Graph](/images/example_graph.png)